 Chioggia, sometimes called Little Venice, is a fishing port on the Venetian lagoon.
 At the heart of the historic center is a wide pedestrian street lined with shops and bars that are the scene of a lively evening passeggiata and the Sottomarina area, 2 km from the port, has good sandy beaches.

 Chioggia can be visited as a day trip from Venice and in summer, when there's direct ferry service, it makes a good base for exploring Venice as its hotels, restaurants, and bars are generally less costly than those in Venice.
 Chioggia is on a small island in the southern part of the Lagoon of Venice.
 It's in the Veneto region on Italy's east coast, about 25 km south of Venice (50 km by road).

 Where to Stay

-We stayed at the Grande Hotel Italia (find the best prices for Grande Hotel Italia on Hipmunk), in an ideal location right by the port and Piazzetta Vigo.
-Caldin's Hotel (see Caldin's Hotel on Hipmunk) is a 1-star hotel in the historic center.
+The Grande Hotel Italia is in an ideal location right by the port and Piazzetta Vigo.
+Caldin's Hotel is a 1-star hotel in the historic center.
 Most hotels are found in the Sottomarina beach area.

 Chioggia to Venice Transportation

 There's a summer tourist boat that runs between Chioggia and Saint Mark's Square in Venice, from early June until late September.
 The rest of the year, it's possible to make the trip by taking a vaporetto to Pellestrina, then transferring to a bus, and finally catching the number 1 vaporetto at Lido to get to St. Mark's Square.

 Other options are a bus from Chioggia to Piazzale Roma in Venice or the train, changing in Rovigo and taking over two hours.
 Chioggia is on a small rail line that runs from Rovigo, between Padova and Ferrara.
 The train station is a little out of town.
 During summer, there are several buses a day from Venice's airport to the Sottomarina beach hotels.
 Buses run to Chioggia from Padua and Venice.